ga-curriculum/seb-pre-work-adding-content-to-a-webpage/README.md

 Your friend has been thinking about content for the new website.
 In fact, they just messaged you with a request:

-_"Can you add this to the site: 'Locally roasted coffee, specialty teas, and homemade treats'?"
+_Can you add this to the site: "Locally roasted coffee, specialty teas, and homemade treats"?
 Thank you!_

 <br>